Chicken on a Chain: Career

 When I first saw that bull he was probably the meanest bull I had ever seen.
 I hung up on him a few times and that got pretty scary.
 He's a big ol' bull and he's been great for a long time.
 There are not many bulls that can go that long, travel as many miles as he traveled and still be that good.
 He'll go down as being one of the best bulls ever.
 He had heart, plus he weighed about 2,000 pounds.

-Chicken on a Chain was and is a fan favorite.
-He was a very athletic bull who had been very successful each year he has been in the PBR.
-He was introduced to "the loudest standing ovation".
+Chicken on a Chain was a fan favorite during his time.
+He had success each year in the PBR and was introduced to "the loudest standing ovation".

 Retirement and death

-Chicken on a Chain spent the last several years of his life in retirement on Jeff Robinson's ranch.
+Chicken on a Chain spent the last several years of his life in retirement on Jeff Robinson's ranch in Mars Hill, North Carolina.
 He would sell some of Chicken's semen to other bucking bull stock contractors for breeding with cows.

 Per Jeff Robinson, Chicken died on January 9, 2023.
 The bull was 21 years old.